Why Do Vision Language Models Struggle To Recognize Human Emotions?: Systematic Diagnosis of VLM Deficiencies

+Early in the deep-learning era, computer vision models were often evaluated on artificially balanced datasets like ImageNet~\cite{deng2009imagenet} and MS-COCO~\cite{lin2014mscoco}, whereas modern VLMs are trained on larger, web-scraped data.
+Consequently, the underlying data distribution is often opaque, particularly the class-conditional sampling frequencies and long-tail coverage relative to any chosen label set.
+A class distribution is considered long‑tailed when a small minority of head classes account for a substantial share of all training examples, while the majority of tail classes each have few examples and their frequencies decline in a heavy‑tailed (often power‑law) manner.
+In practice, the analysis of common large-scale datasets, used for fine-tuning VLMs, exhibit long-tail patterns~\cite{parashar2024neglected}.
 As an initial probing analysis, we estimate the data distribution for eleven classes from the MAFW~\cite{liu2022mafw} dataset.
 For VLMs trained on image-text pairs, we note that text frequency dictates supervision.
-With proprietary pre-training data unavailable, we utilize historical lexical frequencies in Google Books Ngrams~\cite{lin2012googlengram,michel2011googlengram} as a representative proxy for this ``linguistic bottleneck''.
-As established in our results, the strong correlation between Ngram frequency and VLM error rates provides empirical evidence validating our proxy.
+With proprietary pre-training data unavailable, we utilize historical lexical frequencies in Google Books Ngrams~\cite{lin2012googlengram,michel2011googlengram} as a representative proxy for this `linguistic bottleneck'.
+As established in our results, the strong correlation between Ngram frequency and VLM error rates provides suggestive empirical support for this proxy.
 We selected the per-class frequency from the July 2024 corpora for each emotion label in English and Chinese languages.
 We compare Ngram frequency with the per-class F1 score of Gemini2.5-Flash~\cite{comanici2025gemini} and Qwen2.5-VL~\cite{Qwen2.5-VL} inference results, using a uniformly balanced test set from MAFW~\cite{liu2022mafw}, in a zero-shot setting (Figure~\ref{fig:ngram_vs_accuracy}).
 We calculate the Pearson correlation coefficient for each pair to estimate the relationship between model predictive accuracy and the occurrence of each class in Google Books Ngram data.
+Unlike prior work establishing long-tail inheritance for general objects via synonym counts in pretraining captions~\cite{parashar2024neglected}, we show this bias in emotion recognition couples to historical lexical prevalence, with cross-lingual consistency suggesting a deeper cultural and linguistic skew beyond raw pretraining statistics.
 The Pearson correlation coefficient is calculated using: